artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

-## Installing and Setting GCC Compiler
+## Installing and Setting Up the GCC Compiler
-To install windows 10/11 you need to go to [MSYS2](https://www.msys2.org).
-Just follow the isntallation processes if not.
-You can follow mine but I will skip some steps.
+To install the GCC compiler on Windows 10/11, download and install [MSYS2](https://www.msys2.org).
+Follow the standard installation steps.
+It is recommended to keep the **default installation path**, as it will be referenced later by CMake and environment variables.
+If you are new to coding:

 ![alt text](picture_reference_readme/image-2.png)

 Navigate to:
 ![alt text](picture_reference_readme/image-3.png)

-Download the file and run it.
-A windows protection will pop up.
-Once you are running it, i recommend leaving the default path as since we will reference the directory for CMake:
+Download the installer and run it.
+Windows security prompts may appear—allow the installation to proceed.
+It is recommended to keep the default installation path, as this directory will be referenced later by CMake.

 ![alt text](picture_reference_readme/image-4.png)